anonymous-fserepo/LILAC/README.md

 # LILAC: Log Parsing using LLMs with Adaptive Parsing Cache

 This is the anonymous replication package for the FSE2024 submission #60 "LILAC: Log Parsing using LLMs with Adaptive Parsing Cache".
+We will also make this repository publicly available upon acceptance.

 In this paper, we propose LILAC, the first practical LLM-based log parsing framework.
 LILAC consists of two main components: the ICL-enhanced Parser and the adaptive parsing cache.

 ![The overall framework of LILAC](figures/framework.png)

-The detailed parsing time can be found in [full parsing time](figures/parsing_time.png).
+The detailed parsing time can be found in [detailed parsing time for RQ4](figures/parsing_time.png).

 ## Repository Organization